alvarolorentedev/any-prebuilt/README.md

 ```

 As seen before this can be configured using a json object but also can be configured or overrided using the next enviroment variables `PREBUILT_ARCH`, `PREBUILT_PLATFORM`, `PREBUILT_VERSION`, `PREBUILT_BINARY`, `PREBUILT_TOKEN`, `PREBUILT_REPO`, `PREBUILT_USER` and `PREBUILT_TARGET_DIR` environment variables.

-### Special thanks

-to all the contributors to [wcjs-prebuilt](https://github.com/Ivshti/wcjs-prebuilt) that this package is based on.

 ### Logo
 Hours graphic by <a href="http://www.flaticon.com/authors/freepik">Freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Made with <a href="http://logomakr.com" title="Logo Maker">Logo Maker</a>